attrib/foxhole-map-annotate/README.md

 * Guide on how to use the map (partially done)

-* A button to cut a line in two

 * add resource fields (+ other stuff) from official warapi

 * warning/error when websocket disconnected / reconnect mechanic / disable websocket when not active